a4amado/clove/README.md

 # Clove — Realtime as a Service

+> [!WARNING]
+> In production, this system requires Kafka, a globally distributed geo-replicated PostgreSQL cluster, Redis clusters, and Kubernetes.
+For the sake of prototyping, this prototype runs on a single Docker Compose setup.

 Clove is a hosted real-time messaging infrastructure.
 It lets you add WebSocket-based message delivery to your application without building or operating the underlying pub/sub, geo-replication, or connection management yourself.

 You create an **App**, your backend publishes messages to a channel, and your clients receive them instantly over a persistent WebSocket connection.
 Clove handles the rest.